karen portrait circle

 • Bayview/Hunters Point

-I chose robberies to illustrate it; this is the pre-Covid pattern.
+I chose robberies to illustrate it.

 The Tenderloin